If you like my posts, get new ones emailed to you:

 But more importantly, I have complete control over my subscription system.
 I can modify it however I want, integrate it with other systems, and know exactly what's happening under the hood.

-After all the effort I’ve put in, I’d love it if you could help me test it out:
+After all the effort I've put in, I'd love it if you could help me test my system out: